rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 ./x.py build -i --stage 1 src/libstd
 ```

-This may *look* like it only builds libstd, but that is not the case.
+This may *look* like it only builds `libstd`, but that is not the case.
 What this command does is the following:

 - Build `libstd` using the stage0 compiler (using incremental)
 - Build `librustc` using the stage0 compiler (using incremental)
   - This produces the stage1 compiler
-- Build libstd using the stage1 compiler (cannot use incremental)
+- Build `libstd` using the stage1 compiler (cannot use incremental)

 This final product (stage1 compiler + libs built using that compiler)
 is what you need to build other rust programs (unless you use `#![no_std]` or